A large proportion of the world's communities rely heavily on healthy aquatic ecosystems.

 Our design is based on "swap and go systems" - an entire monitoring unit, or parts of the unit, can be swapped while out in the field.
 Technicians are not required to be present in order to deploy a new unit or make changes to an existing deployed unit.
 This effectively lowers the deployment costs and ensures that any faulty or damaged components can be easily fixed.
 We have also built in self-cleaning mechanisms for some sensor types to reduce the need for humans to service the unit.

-Funding: Queensland NIRAP Granting Scheme, Vietnam Ministry of Science and Technology, Vietnam Ministry for Agricultural Research and Development, Australian Department of Foreign Affairs and Trade, Logan City Council and the collaborating Universities.
+Funding: Queensland NIRAP Granting Scheme, Vietnam Ministry of Science and Technology, Vietnam Ministry for Agricultural Research and Development, Australian Department of Foreign Affairs and Trade, Logan City Council, Ipswich City Council, SEQwater and the collaborating universities.

 Dr Jarrod Trevathan (GU) and Assoc.
 Prof. Ron Johnstone (UQ).